Introduction: Transition to a career future

 The unit provides the opportunity for students to seek an industry placement of their choosing and develop their professional experience and capabilities in an organisational context.
 The unit also provides an invaluable link between the student's academic learning and their transition into a new post-qualification career, at the same time creating real benefits for both the student and the host organisation.

-While participating in the Postgraduate Internship, students spend a minimum of one day per week (96 hours in total) throughout the trimester, working with the Unit Chair to provide guidance and help them link their practical work with the academic requirements of the unit.
+While participating in the Postgraduate Internship, students spend a minimum of one day per week (minimum of 100 hours and maximum of 120 hours) throughout the trimester, working with the Unit Chair to provide guidance and help them link their practical work with the academic requirements of the unit.
 Internships can be project-based, or involve more general workplace exposure.

-As a result of strengthened relationships with local industry and community groups, a number of internship opportunities for 2014 are currently being explored and negotiated.
+As a result of strengthened relationships with local industry and community groups, a number of internship opportunities for 2015 are currently being explored and negotiated.
 These are for example in areas of marketing and communications, festivals and events, promotions management, membership strategies, business planning, finance and business analytics, HR and business consulting.
-The sectors include automotive aftermarket parts, produce marketing, event management and the Not-for-Profit sector and may be suitable for either individuals or small teams.
-For further details, please contact Unit Chair Steve Ogden-Barnes

 Consult the Postgraduate Internship Unit Guide for more details.